station-demand-forecasting-tool/sdft-docker/README.md

    key_set("postgres")
    ```

-   When prompted, enter the password that you set earlier in the `docker-compose.yml` file.
+   You will first be asked to provide a password for the 'system' keyring.
+This is a new password and you can provide whatever you like here.
+You will then be prompted for the password to set for the "postgres" service.
+You should enter the password that you set earlier in the `docker-compose.yml` file.

 6. You are now ready to submit the test job: